luerhard/chapter_regression_and_artifical/main.md

 $$

 Precision (also called _positive predictive value_) describes the proportion of correct positive predictions over all positive predictions.
-Hence, it answers the question: "how many of my positive predictions are actually correct?".
+Hence, it answers the question: 'how many of my positive predictions are actually correct?'.
 This metric is commonly supplemented by another: _recall_ which is defined as:

 $$